 Clinicians should distinguish schizoid personality disorder from the following:

-Schizophrenia and related disorders: Patients with schizoid personality disorder do not have cognitive or perceptual disturbances (eg, paranoia, hallucinations).
+Schizophrenia and related disorders: Patients with schizoid personality disorder, unlike those with schizophrenia, do not have cognitive or perceptual disturbances (eg, paranoia, hallucinations).

 Autism spectrum disorders: Social impairment and stereotyped behaviors or interests are less prominent in patients with schizoid personality disorder.

 Schizotypal personality disorder: This disorder is characterized by distorted perceptions and thinking; these features are absent in schizoid personality disorder.